warren-bank/fork-Xanado/README.md

 ## Multi-player (client-server)

 ### Using Docker
-The simplest way to install the game is to use the latest Docker image, which you can find on [github](https://github.com/cdot/Xanado/pkgs/container/xanado).
+The simplest way to install the game on a server is to use the latest Docker image, which you can find on [github](https://github.com/cdot/Xanado/pkgs/container/xanado).
 The Docker image takes care of all dependencies etc. for you.
 Download the image and:
 ```